thoughtspot/thoughtspot.github.io/_app-integrate/data-api/calling-rest-api.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-To call the Data REST API, you'll specify a URL using the POST method, passing the ID numbers of the objects from which you want to obtain data.
+To call the Data REST API, you can specify a URL using the POST method, passing the ID numbers of the objects from which you want to obtain data.

 ## Specify the pinboard or visualization example

-For a pinboard, you'll append the ID of your pinboard as a parameter, like this example:
+For a pinboard, you can append the ID of your pinboard as a parameter, like this example:

 ```
 https://<thoughtspot_server>/callosum/v1/tspublic/v1/pinboarddata?id=7752fa9e-db22-415e-bf34-e082c4bc41c3